samjacksonstats/samjacksonstats.github.io/teaching.markdown

 ---

-I will be lecturing part of Durham University's Master of Data Science module on Machine Learning in January 2022.
+I will be lecturing a part of Durham University's Master of Data Science module on Machine Learning in January 2022.